 Jagadish Chandra Bose's early days

 Bose's father, Bhagawan Chandra Bose, was a civil servant and held prestigious positions of responsibility in the then-Bengal Presidency, a subdivision of the British Empire, and was active in Hindu reform movements.
 Sir Jagadish Chandra Bose could have had a very comfortable upbringing, with negligible contact with the problems that the rest of the country was facing in those times, under the colonial rule of the British.

-However, his father chose to have him start his education at a vernacular school, as opposed to an expensive English-language school, where he would get a chance to learn his own language (Bangla) and know and understand his people.
-He was raised in a home committed to pure Indian traditions and culture.
-The impact of this early-life humility and contact with the masses stayed with Bose throughout his life, and was clear in his attitude toward his work and life.
+However, his father chose to have him start his education at a vernacular school, as opposed to an expensive English-language school, where he would get a chance to learn his own language (Bangla) and to know and understand a wide variety of people.
+He was raised in a home committed to Indian traditions and culture.
+The impact of this early-life experience and contact with a range of different people stayed with Bose throughout his life and was clear in his attitude toward his work and life.

 Speaking at the Bikrampur Conference in 1915, Bose said: